We’ve come a long way since 2013.

 Transit times = much quicker

 For now, it’ll cost the same to ship a product to a European country from our Europe location as it would from LA or Charlotte.
 That’s because orders don’t get routed until after checkout.
-So during checkout, shipping price is calculated as if the order is shipping from the US.
+So during checkout, the shipping price is calculated as if the order is shipping from the US.

 We plan to make this process smoother over time, and maybe even lower European shipping prices as we become more established in Riga.
 Our live international shipping rates are already competitive.